Artist | Wordsmith | Content Crafter | Podcaster

-It has taken what seems like centuries to figure this out but I've finally realised why my mother (best mum in the world) had to "invent" me, care for me, nurture me, then survive my antics over the years.
+It has taken what seems like centuries to figure this out but I've finally realised why my mother (best mum in the world) had to "invent" me, care for me, nurture me, and then survive my antics over the years.
 It was so that I could live to see a day when all I do and want to do is create or put together art and content that entertains, inspires or educates.

 My ideal day involves me creating.

-12 years and 38 countries later, there's a lot to look back on.
-Any kind of useful sanity (and insanity) projected by my persona pays ode to three major factors.
-The mind-blowing developmental experiences milked from AIESEC, the brain-washing concepts from fantastic books, and (on a minor scale) the hilarious lessons taught by my modelling days when I dabbled in pageants - first in college and later as Miss Commonwealth/Global Kenya 2005-2006.
+The genetic serendipity engineered by my epic parents, mind-blowing developmental experiences milked from AIESEC, the brain-washing concepts from fantastic books, and (on a VERY very very minor scale) the hilarious lessons taught by my modelling days when I dabbled in pageants - first in college and later as Miss Commonwealth/Global Kenya 2005-2006.

 Yaddi yaddi yadda.